ietf-wg-cellar/ebml-specification/specification.markdown

 `EBML`, short for Extensible Binary Meta Language, specifies a binary and octet (byte) aligned format inspired by the principle of XML (a framework for structuring data).

 The goal of this document is to define a generic, binary, space-efficient format that can be used to define more complex formats (such as containers for multimedia content) using an `EBML Schema`.
 The definition of the `EBML` format recognizes the idea behind HTML and XML as a good one: separate structure and semantics allowing the same structural layer to be used with multiple, possibly widely differing semantic layers.
-Except for the `EBML Header` and a few global elements this specification does not define particular `EBML` format semantics; however this specification is intended to define how other `EBML`-based formats can be defined.
+Except for the `EBML Header` and a few `Global Elements` this specification does not define particular `EBML` format semantics; however this specification is intended to define how other `EBML`-based formats can be defined.

 `EBML` uses a simple approach of building `Elements` upon three pieces of data (tag, length, and value) as this approach is well known, easy to parse, and allows selective data parsing.
 The `EBML` structure additionally allows for hierarchical arrangement to support complex structural formats in an efficient manner.